alex-rexroad/Amplitude-Customer-Education/README.md

 # Sample-Customer-Education
-Documentation Repository for Customer Education Material that is publicly maintained by any user of this application.
+Documentation Repository for user guides, developer guides and other education material that is maintained by any user of this application.